tannerellen/hyprhelpr/README.md

 **Config properties:**

-- entries: A JSON object that contains properties for how to display the indicator.
-The first property is the message identifier which will contain another object with configuration properties.
-The properties available to this object are:
 - entries: An array of objects that will contain the properties listed below representing the different indicator configurations.
     - name: A unique string specifying the indicator entry.
     - content: A text string to display.
     - animation: An array of text to animate through.
 Each array item is an animation frame.